Logo-stateuniv

 History

 The University of Alaska Anchorage began its journey inside of a high school in Alaska as Anchorage Community College.
 Established in 1954, Anchorage Community College opened using the facilities of Anchorage High School during the evening hours.
 As time passed and more students enrolled, the community college became Anchorage Senior College.
 In 1969, the college began to teach upper-division classes to students.
-Soon after, the college became a four-year institution named University of Alaska Anchorage in the year 1976.
-The merging of Anchorage Community College and the rural extension units took place in 1987 to create the present institution of the University of Alaska Anchorage.
+Soon after, the college became a four-year institution named University of Alaska Anchorage (UAA) in the year 1976.
+The merging of Anchorage Community College and the rural extension units took place in 1987 to create the present institution.

-Currently the university offers 24 certificates, 30 associate degrees, 56 bachelor’s degrees, 2 doctorate degrees, and 36 master’s degrees.
+Currently the university offers over 20 certificates, 30 associate degrees, over 50 bachelor’s degrees, a couple doctorate degrees, and more than 30 master’s degrees.
 The university is comprised of ten teaching units that include College of Health and Social Welfare, College of Education, School of Engineering, Community and Technical College, College of Arts and Sciences, School of Social Work, School of Nursing, Graduate Division, University Honors Program, and College of Business and Public Policy.
 For administrative purposes, the university has four community college campuses that include Prince William Sound Community College, Matanuska-Susitna College, Kodiak College, and Kenai Peninsula College.

 One of the fastest growing divisions is the Aviation Technology Division.
 The division experienced a 300% increase in enrollment during the 2006 academic school year.
 Students can earn a Bachelor of Science and an Associate of Applied Science in Professional Piloting, Air Traffic Control, and Aviation Administration.
 One distinguishing thing about the University of Alaska Anchorage’s Technology Division is its relationship with the Center of Excellence for General Aviation (CGAR).
 Members of this group include Wichita State University, Embry-Riddle Aeronautical University, Florida A&M University, University of North Dakota, and University of Alaska.

-University of Alaska Anchorage offers Distance Education Services for interested students.
+UAA offers Distance Education Services for interested students.
 Offering distance courses is very important.
-Students need alternative methods to earn a degree that fit each person’s individual needs.
+Students need alternative methods to earn a degree that fits each person’s individual needs.
 Distance learning helps students earn a degree or certificate and achieve personal goals.
 Students learn a wide variety of skills that help students to make themselves more marketable in the global economy of today.
 The university offers distance education programs in certificate, bachelor’s, master’s, and associate areas.
 The degrees and certificates include corrections, dental assisting, supply chain management graduate certificate, nursing, medical imaging, educational leadership, arctic engineering, early childhood special education, public health practice, social work, and speech, language, and auditory pathology.

 Most Popular Fields of Study